-We absolutely love granola but know that most store-bought versions can be high in calories and contain loads of sugar and oils that can be more harmful than helpful.
-Today, we're sharing a paleo-friendly, gluten-free granola recipe that not only contains heart-healthy fats but is also a great source of protein and fiber that will help you get through the day.
+Today, we're sharing a paleo-friendly, gluten-free granola recipe that not only contains heart-healthy fats but is also a great source of protein and fiber that will help your clients power through the day.

 This recipe is...

 Digging into a handful of granola mid-day is probably my absolute favorite, but here are some other ways your client’s can enjoy the recipe!

 Paleo Granola with Almond Milk

 This hearty and delicious granola paired up with cold, fresh almond milk?
 Swoon.
 Not to mention, this breakfast can be made portable.
 Have your clients bring a baggie of granola and a jar of almond milk to work, or leave a stash in the cupboard (at their own risk).

 Paleo Granola Yogurt Parfait

 Since the granola can be made ahead of time, a parfait can be quickly whipped up by just adding fruit and yogurt (or cashew-based yogurt!).
 Dine-in or take it to go, easy peasy.

 Paleo Granola on Oatmeal

 Another way to for your clients to enjoy their granola is overtop of a warm, gooey bowl of oatmeal, alongside any other ingredients they may have on hand.
 We used coconut chips, hemp seeds and a generous splash of almond milk.
 You can also top with shredded coconut and dried/fresh fruit, or just keep it plain and simple.